 Waffen-SS Recruiting Office in Amsterdam

 The creation of the multi-national European front line combat organization Waffen-SS was an event unique in history.
 Their racial aspects and implications were especially unique.
 Men of many nations joined together in the military establishment of a foreign country.
 Its members hoped to eventually see all Germanic nations united into one body.
 The pan-European theme and the anti-Communist struggle became the strongest single element of the Waffen-SS recruitment message to the non-Germans.
 To become a member, the candidate had to satisfy the following conditions, among others: Aryan descent proven to the year 1800 (1750 for officers), no dishonorable criminal convictions, physically healthy, confirmed by medical examination and pledge of unconditional loyalty to all superiors.
 A thorough series of physical and genealogical examinations and investigations were made on each applicant.
 Only after these were successfully concluded did the candidate officially become an SS-Man.
 Top image: This screenshot comes from a German propaganda film showing a Waffen-SS ceremonial guard at attention.
 Most likely 1.SS-Division Leibstandarte SS.
-Public domain.
+Fair use.
 Bottom image: Dutch Waffen-SS media presentations and recruiting center on Dam Square in Amsterdam, the Netherlands, today a Swedish H&M store.
 Public domain.